dlr-eoc/ukis-frontend-libraries/README.md

-# Frontend for UKIS Map Applications
+# Frontend (MONO) for UKIS Map Applications

-This is an umbrella repository that hosts a boiler plate project demonstrating how to plug together modules for a new frontend map application.
+This is an mono repository that hosts all stuff from the UKIS Frontend like our Clarity-Layout and all the components, services, pipes...
 It uses [angular](https://angular.io/) and the [Clarity Design System](https://vmware.github.io/clarity/).
 The dependencies to the needed modules are defined in package.json and are stored in node_modules.

-This repository consists of branches:
+This repository contains a few core components:
-- master: this is the core frontend consisting of core ui elements without any functionality (no map components included etc).
-This is the raw frame that can be filled with live for each project.
-- project-demo: branch based on master that demonstrates, how a frontend can look like.
-It is fully featured to showcase the usage of modules, how they are imported and referenced in ukis.component.
-Currently it includes:
+- global-alert
+- global-footer
+- global-progress-
+- header

+and a few routing views:
+- route-home
-    - ol-map module
+- route-legal-notice
-    - 3d-map module
+- route-privacy
-    - mapcontrol and mapnavigator
+- route-vertical-nav

-    - layerentry and a layertree
+and a the following modules as angular libraries:
-    - test to use Ol4MapSvc directly in the app.component
+- datatypes
+- services
+- baseLayers
+- map_ol4
+- layer-control
+- map-navigator
+- observation-explorer
-    - user-info module
+- user-info
-- project-mariss: branch based on master used for the mariss project.
-- project-planetary: simple map-client (based on master) to show planetary data from Ceres.
-- project-riesgos-demo: simple map-client (based on project-planetary) to data from Riesgos Project.
+- cookie-alert

 ## Issues